 The thimbles in this purchase seem to feature fine metal alloy brass construction.
 This may prove more durable than even the leather in the editor’s choice thimble.

-What we liked: The construction of these four thimbles deserves praise.
+What are its best features?
+The construction of these four thimbles deserves praise.
 Also, since the material is impenetrable to needles, your fingers stay safe.
 The open-sided thimbles in the set allow for adjustments, leading to compatibility with more users.

-What could be better: One thimble in the set is not adjustable and may not fit everybody’s needs.
+What could be improved?
+One thimble in the set is not adjustable and may not fit everybody’s needs.